invadium/retest/README.md

 RETEST_EXPECT_EXT - a file extention for expected results
 ```

 ## Tips

 * It is possible to use _retest_ as a global script from _/usr/local/bin_.
 * Wrap _retest_ call in a service script to hide the configuration boilerplate.
 * Use a wrapper script to export config variables for use in the test cases.

+## Real Use Cases

+Check out how *reTest* is used in real projects:

+* [ReBasic Interpreter](https://github.com/invadium/rebasic) - a reimplementation of an old 80s-styled BASIC for the modern web.